 - 1 ½ tablespoons Chinese Shaoxing cooking wine

-- 2 tablespoons fermented red bean curd - use 1 cube plus 1 tablespoon liquid, see substitutions
+- 2 tablespoons fermented red bean curd - use 1 cube plus 1 tablespoon liquid

-- ⅛ teaspoon red food coloring - you only need a little bit
+- ⅛ teaspoon red food coloring - see note

 Honey glaze: